imbeimainz/DeeDeeExperiment/README.md

 `DeeDeeExperiment` is an S4 class extending the `SummarizedExperiment` framework to facilitate the integration and management of transcriptomic analysis results.
-It introduces two dedicated slots to store Differential Expression (DE) analysis results and Functional Enrichment analysis outcomes, providing a structured approach for downstream analysis.
+It introduces two dedicated slots to store Differential Expression analysis (DEA) results and Functional Enrichment analysis (FEA) results, providing a structured approach for downstream analysis.

 ## Installation